jonasblomdin/Twig-Wordpress/README.md

 Twig debug flag.
 Defaults to *WP_DEBUG* constant value.
 Note that enabling [TWP___DEBUG](#twp___debug) disables the Twig template cache, even though [TWP___CACHE_PATH](#twp___cache_path) is set.

 #####TWP___TWIG_ROOT
 Twig root path.
 Defaults to a folder named "twig", including a trailing slash , within your Twig-Wordpress directory.
+When requesting your Twig templates, they should be relative to this folder.

 #####TWP___TEMPLATE_PATH
 Twig template path.
 Defaulta to a folder named "templates", including a trailing slash, within [TWP___TWIG_ROOT](#twp___twig_root).
+By default, Twig will look in this folder for every template during bootstrap.

 #####TWP___CACHE_PATH
 Twig cache path.
 A writeable folder for your Twig template cache.